CodeHarrington/Project-1/README.md

 ## User Stories

 ### As a business owner:
-* I would like to present myself and my offer on the website clearly to potential Referees.
+* I would like to present Refereeing and my offer on the website clearly to potential Referees.
 * I need to make sure that my current and new Referees will find professional help with their education or group training.
 * I want my customers to be able to learn how to use my website intuitively and easily.
 * I would like to build and maintain relationships with potential and current Referees.